liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 ## <a name="9"></a>Chapter 9 Tests

-[<a name="9.1"></a>9.1] NYI: TCK compatibility for the `h:body` component
+[<a name="9.1"></a>9.1] TCK compatibility for the `h:body` component

-- Two portlets exist on the portal page: PortletA, PortletB
+- Two portlets exist on the portal page: Portlet1, Portlet2

+- Portlet1 has one form (always rendered)

-- PortletB has has two forms: FormA, FormB
+- Portlet2 has has three forms: FormA (always rendered), FormB (always rendered), FormC (rendered only for the RESOURCE_PHASE)

-- Submit the second form with `<f:ajax execute="@form" render="@all" />`
+- Submit FormA form with `<f:ajax execute="@form" render="@all" />`

-- Verify that the DOM was only updated for PortletB and that both forms in PortletB have a hidden field with "javax.faces.ViewState" as part of the name attribute.
+- After the DOM update, verify that there are three "javax.faces.ViewState" fields in the DOM for Portlet2, and that there are four "javax.faces.ViewState" fields on the entire page.

 [<a name="9.2"></a>9.2] TCK compatibility for the `h:head` component